kozoB/TaekwondoClassifier/README.md

 # TaekwondoClassifier
-A computer vission project which uses the OpenCV and MediaPipe modules to recognize homan pose keypoints and classify a person's actions within Taekwondo moves
+A computer vission project which uses the OpenCV and MediaPipe modules to recognize human pose keypoints and classify a person's actions within Taekwondo moves